 :AUTOINST RECOVERY

 AUTOINST automatically begins to modify the system and restores the appropriate files.
-AUTOINST displays the following message during the restore:
+Mount the CSLT tape again and reply to the tape request when the following message displays:

 Mount the CSLT/STORE tape and put the tape drive online.